-Types of assets Typical contract length Nature, timing of satisfaction of performance obligations and significant payment terms Buildings 12 to 36 months The Group constructs buildings which include commercial, healthcare, education, retail and residential assets.
+Typical contract length Nature, timing of satisfaction of performance obligations and significant payment terms Buildings 12 to 36 The Group constructs buildings which include commercial, healthcare, education, retail and residential months assets.
 As part of its construction services, the Group provides a range of services including design and/or build, mechanical and electrical engineering, shell and core and/or fit-out and interior refurbishment.
 The Group's customers in this area are a mix of private and public entities.
 The contract length depends on the complexity and scale of the building and contracts entered into for these services are typically fixed price.
 In most instances, the contract with the customer is assessed to only contain one PO as the services provided by the Group, including those where the Group is also providing design services, are highly interrelated.
 However for certain types of contracts, services relating to fit-out and interior refurbishment may sometimes be assessed as a separate PO.
-Infrastructure for small-scale The Group provides construction services to three main types of infrastructure assets: highways, railways and other large-scale infrastructure assets such as waste, water and energy plants. infrastructure works Highways represent the Group's activities in constructing motorways in the UK, US and Hong Kong.
-This includes activities such as design and construction of roads, widening of existing motorways or converting 24 to 60 months for large-scale complex construction existing motorways.
-The main customers are government bodies.
-Railway construction services include design and managing the construction of railway systems delivering major multi-disciplinary projects, track work, electrification and power supply.
-The Group serves both public and private railways including high-speed passenger railways, freight and mixed traffic routes, dense commuter networks, metros and light rail.
+1 to 3 months The Group provides construction services to three main types of infrastructure assets: highways, railways for small-scale and other large-scale infrastructure assets such as waste, water and energy plants. infrastructure works Highways represent the Group's activities in constructing motorways in the UK, US and Hong Kong.
+This includes activities such as design and construction of roads, widening of existing motorways or converting 24 to 60 existing motorways.
+The main customers are government bodies. months for Railway construction services include design and managing the construction of railway systems delivering large-scale major multi-disciplinary projects, track work, electrification and power supply.
+The Group serves both complex public and private railways including high-speed passenger railways, freight and mixed traffic routes, construction dense commuter networks, metros and light rail.
 Other infrastructure assets include construction, design and build services on large-scale complex assets predominantly servicing the waste, water and energy sectors.
 Contracts entered into relating to these infrastructure assets can take the form of fixed-price, cost-plus or target-cost contracts with shared pain/gain mechanisms.
 Contract lengths vary according to the size and complexity of the asset build and can range from a few months for small-scale infrastructure works to four to five years for large-scale complex construction works.

-In most cases, the contract itself represents a single PO where only the design and construction elements are contracted.
+are contracted.
 In some instances, the contract with the customer will include maintenance of the constructed asset.
 The Group assesses the maintenance element as a separate PO and revenue from this PO is recognised in the Support Services segment.
 Refer to Note 4.1.2.